 The most frustrating thing that happens when you have anxiety at night is the countless hours your mind races.
 That annoying tightness in your chest and expecting the worst to come can have you losing out on needed rest.
 Once your head hits the pillow, you may find yourself thinking about the challenges you’ve dealt with or the amount of work you need to get done.

-After constantly getting only 4-5 hours of sleep or less per night and allowing my anxiety to worsen, I knew I had to make changes so I could not only reclaim my sleep but also lay down at night with peace of mind.
+After constantly getting only 4-5 hours of sleep or less per night and allowing my anxiety to worsen, I knew I had to make changes so I could not only reclaim my sleep but also have peace of mind.
 It’s important to get your beauty sleep, therefore, you want to find ways to combat your anxiety at night.
-That’s what we’ll be talking about in this post!

 Disclaimer: This post shouldn’t be taken as medical or professional advice.
 I’m sharing tips that have worked for my anxiety and what I’ve learned in therapy.
 If you have any serious health issues, please contact your doctor.